 The Management Board members are elected by the Supervisory Board.
-The Chairman of the Management Board is appointed by the Supervisory Board, unless it is stipulated by law that the

-Management Board members elect one from among themselves to be the Chairman of the Management Board (in the Lithuanian Republic).
+The Management Board members elect one from among themselves to be the Chairman of the Management Board (also called here CEO).

 The branches of the company are managed by the branch managers.
 Branch manager is one of the Management Board Members.
 The branch managers are appointed by the Management Board.
 All terms applicable for Management Board Members according to the current procedure are applicable for Branch Managers also.